-- Winston Churchill used a Biblical quote about vengeance to justify the British bombing campaign against Germany.
+- Sir Arthur "Bomber" Harris, Commander-in-Chief of the Royal Air Force's Bomber Command in World War II, used a Biblical quote about vengeance to justify the British bombing campaign against Germany.
 Alluding to the earlier Luftwaffe blitz on Britain, he pronounced: They have sown the wind.
 They shall reap the whirlwind.
 One bombing offensive was even code-named Whirlwind.

 - During the run-up to the 2004 US Presidential election, a map of the paths taken by hurricanes Charley, Frances, and Ivan in the 2004 hurricane season started making its rounds of the internet claiming that the hurricanes only hit counties that had voted Republican in the 2000 election, implying that God was punishing those counties for their vote.
 The map deliberately manipulated the paths of the hurricanes to make the claim, however, and the hurricanes trashed counties that voted Democrat as well.

 - The infamous Westboro Baptist Church believes all natural disasters and actions committed by people to be God's will.
 In fact, many Christians hold this belief.
 They believe things like earthquakes, volcanoes, tsunamis, car crashes, and mass shootings to be part of God's punishment for society's growing acceptance of homosexuality, abortion, other religions, divorce and remarriage, and the selling of Swedish vacuum cleaners.
 Their funeral protests are just their way of saying "thanks".